Two dying memoirists wrote bestsellers about their final days. Then their spouses fell in love.

 At the time, the two had never spoken — they had made an email-only rule.
 Seeing each other face-to-face was intense.
 “We held each other a long time,” she said.
 There were two dinner dates and, by both accounts, “a lot of chemistry.”
 Kalanithi then returned to California.

 Their relationship was blossoming but still mostly a secret.
 John’s children — Freddy, 10, and Benny, 8 — knew about it, as did Lucy’s 3-year-old daughter, Cady.
 Nina’s publisher had arranged a dual publicity tour in June for John and Lucy — given the common theme of “When Breath Becomes Air” and “The Bright Hour.”
-Lucy and John were both terrified and excited to be on stage together.
-At one engagement — a Facebook live event in Sausalito — interviewer Kelly Corrigan jokingly asked when John and Lucy might get engaged.
+Lucy and John were both terrified and excited to be onstage together.
+At one engagement — a Facebook Live event in Sausalito — interviewer Kelly Corrigan jokingly asked when John and Lucy might get engaged.
 “John turned purple,” Lucy recalled.

 By the end of the summer, the couple had begun to speak openly about the relationship to their extended family and friends.
 There were sweet photos shared on Facebook.
 The families got together regularly — though the arrangements are difficult, with three children, two jobs and a continent between them.